Science-Religion Interface Resources

 as, online articles and podcasts by others who mesh their religious and scientific

 views without compromising the truths of either.

 - BC Renegade Talk "Getting Lost in the Universe: Looking for the Needle of Meaning in a Universe of a 100 Billion Haystacks".
-Contains a slightly longer version of the actual talk I gave on April 21, 2016.
+Contains a slightly longer version of the actual talk I gave on April 21, 2016 (or alternate video version).
 Bridges the religious and secular views.
 PDF of the text of my talk (no pictures)